Alberto-Hache/the-crown/README.md

 ## Inspired in chess

 *The Crown* is a board game in which two players battle for their Prince's crowning on a triangular board.
 Each opponent has six pieces, placed on opposite vertices of the board.
-The remaining vertex, which they will fight to conquer, is the *crown* or *crowning box*.
+The remaining vertex, which they will fight to conquer, is the *crown* or *crowning cell*.

 The game puts most of chess' original flavour (captures, checks, promotions, strategies...) on a different landscape, simplifying gameplay to three piece types -Prince, Knight and Soldier- who move pretty much like their square-world relatives.